mautic/documentation/en/plugins/salesforce.md

 **--integration**=Salesforce  to use with salesforce integration.
 In future this command may be used for other integrations.

 ## Setting up Mautic's custom object in Salesforce
 To be able to push activities to the salesforce integration you first need to setup a custom object in your salesforce instance.
 Please setup the object as it is described below.
+(Note: these are two underscores with no space between - not rendered well in Github).

 Custom object name: Mautic\__timeline (API  name: Mautic_timeline\__c)